 Inheritance should not be confused with parent entities.
-Some entities have parents that help construct bottom-up trees (e.g. Person/Animal lineage, Place hierarchies, Event hierarchies, and Citation chains).
+Some entities have parents that help construct bottom-up trees (e.g. Person/Animal lineage, Place/Group hierarchies, Event hierarchies, and Citation chains).

 When an entity initially inherits the definition of a base entity, its explicit parts override any corresponding inherited parts.
 NB: Nothing is actually copied from base entity to the derived entity, meaning the result of the inheritance must not be persisted in any subsequent export operation; this overriding occurs in memory only.

-The set of valid parameter names and types must be defined in an Abstract Citation or Resource, as appropriate.
+The set of valid Parameter names and types must be defined in an Abstract Citation or Resource, as appropriate.
 In the case of a Citation entity, the URI implies one higher level of inheritance from an external repository.
 If the URI is defined in such a repository then the initial Parameters names and types are retrieved from there.
 If both definitions are available then they must be identical.
+One Abstract entity inheriting from another can add default values to existing Parameters, or define new Parameters.
 For non-Abstract, or concrete, entities, only Parameter settings, rather than definitions, are allowed, and the names and types are validated against their original definitions.
 The Parameter order is unimportant.

 An important point regarding the application of parameter substitution is that it always occurs after the inheritance process has completed.
 Hence, the following distinct stages may occur:

-Consider the case of a short-hand source citation for a general census page of England & Wales for a particular year, e.g. [RG13/3178/51/12].
-While not recommended, this catalogue-reference example makes an illustration easier to read.
+Consider the case of a short-hand source citation for a general census page of England & Wales for a particular year, e.g. [RG 13/3178/51/12].
+While this particular form is not recommended, a purely catalogue-reference example makes an illustration easier to read.